WebOrigami/docs/src/content/pattern/functionGraph.md

 # fail 0
 ```

-And we can use our `json` utility to display this function-based graph:
+<span class="tutorialStep"></span> Use our `json` utility to display this function-based graph:

 ```console
 $ node json fn.js
 {{ json flat/fn }}
 ```

+You can think of an explorable function as a function that can provide a sample output set.
+Here the core function can handle more keys

 We have now implemented three different ways to construct an explorable graph.
 In a bit, we'll see how they can be used together to create interesting combinations and be used for practical purposes.
 Before doing that, however, let's make our code a little more general-purpose and flexible.